-Do you know God's love always?
-Click here for Always!
+Have you received God’s Holy Water?
+Click here for Forgiveness!

 Please join us in memorizing and meditating on two verses of Scripture today: "So Jesus made a whip out of cords, and drove all from the temple area, both sheep and cattle; he scattered the coins of the money changers and overturned their tables.
 To those who sold doves he said, "Get these out of here!
 How dare you turn my Father's house into a market!"
 John 2:15-16 NIV

 Prayer Point: Pray that our churches would not be marketplaces, but places of prayer.
 Pray that our faith is pure, and not motivated at all by money or the market.